Sorry, you need to enable JavaScript to visit this website.

 Wilmington, North Carolina – Dawson’s Creek

 If you were a teenager in the 1990s, or you had a teenager in the 1990s, chances are you know all about Dawson’s Creek.
-Though set in fictional town of Capeside, Massachusetts, the show was filmed in Wilmington, North Carolina.
+Though set in the fictional town of Capeside, Massachusetts, the show was filmed in Wilmington, North Carolina.
 Though no official tour exists, there is a public Google Map maintained by fans of the show that points out the filming locations for visitors.
 The city was also used to film the popular series “One Tree Hill”.

 Tom’s Restaurant